 Before you settle down to your long winter's nap, there's something you should do.
 Take advantage of year-end plant sales, select a few choice plants and put them in the garden.

 Winter is not just a great time to plant in temperate climates.
 Gardeners-in-the-know have long been aware that in areas where the ground doesn't completely freeze, it's the best time!

 Here are four reasons why:

-- Bugs and plant diseases, like the plants themselves, are not active in cold weather.
+3. Bugs and plant diseases are not active in cold weather.
 This means that when you put new plants in the ground in winter, you don't have to worry about insects chewing away at the leaves or black spots or mildew appearing from seemingly nowhere.

 "Beginning root growth early in spring gives them a good, solid start going into spring and summer, which can be intermittent with water and variable in temperatures," Campbell pointed out.
 "The soil around them has settled from planting and, if you mulched in the fall, as you should have, this has helped regulate soil temperature and moisture," she said.
 "Winter planting and fall mulching puts plants planted in winter a step ahead when spring comes."